Income Fund Reimbursable Billing and Collection

 When an invoice is not paid within a reasonable time, normally thirty to sixty days, the following actions should be taken by the project director/account manager.

-(1) Issue dunning letter(s) requesting immediate payment; retain copies of these letters; and; send a copy to the College Accountant.
+(1) Issue dunning letter(s) requesting immediate payment and retain copies of these letters.

 (2) No further service should be given to a client who has a past due invoice.